diefenbach/django-lfc/docs/glossary.rst

 ========

 .. glossary::

+  Clipboard
+     The clipboard is a place where content objects are stored temporary between cut/copy and paste operations.

   Content type
      Content types represents the content of the site.
 By default there is only Page.
 Developers can add more content types.